CI-Dominik/pp5-hack-collect/README.md

 This is Hack Collect.
 A place for people to share their life hacks and make all of our days easier!

 Link to the live website: [Link to Hack Collect](https://pp5-hack-collect-76d639ad2680.herokuapp.com/)<br>
-Link to the website's project board: [Link to the GitHub Project](xxxxxxxxxxxxxxxxx)
+Link to the website's project board: [Link to the Trello board](https://trello.com/b/Yi2LxF35/hack-collect)

 ![Mockup image of the Homepage](docs/mockup.jpg)